Sixth Dynasty of Egypt: Teti

 Teti is identified as the first king of the Sixth Dynasty by Manetho, after the conclusion of the reign of Unas.
 He acceded to the throne in the 23rd century BC.

 Teti is assigned a regnal duration of 30 or 33 years by Manetho — improbably long as the celebration of a Sed festival is not attested to, and the latest date recorded corresponds to the sixth cattle count, 12 or 13 years into his reign.
 The Royal Canon of Turin (RTC) gives another unlikely estimate of seven months.
 The archaeologist Hartwig Altenmüller mediates between Manetho and the record of the cattle count to offer a reign length of around 23 years.
 The Egyptologists Peter Clayton and William Smith accord 12 years to his reign.

 The relationship between Teti and his predecessors remains unclear, but his wife Iput is thought to be a daughter of Unas.
 This would mean that Teti ascended to the throne as Unas's son-in-law.
-His inauguration solved a potential succession crisis, Unas had died without a male heir.
+His inauguration solved a potential succession crisis, Unas having died without a male heir.
 Teti adopted the Horus name Seheteptawy (meaning "He who pacifies the Two Lands") to establish his reign as one of renewed political unity.
 The transition appears to have occurred smoothly, and Teti retained officials from his predecessors of the Fifth Dynasty, such as viziers Mehu and Kagemni who had begun their careers under Djedkare Isesi.
 Despite this, the RTC too inserts a break between Unas and Teti, which the Egyptologist Jaromìr Malek contends relates to a "change of location of the capital and royal residence".
 The capital migrated from "White Wall" to the populous suburbs further south to "Djed-isut"—derived from the name of Teti's pyramid and pyramid town, and located east of the monument.
 The royal residence might have been yet further south, in the valley away and across a lake from the city, east of South Saqqara—where the pyramids of Djedkare Isesi and Pepi I were built.